This is the home of the Perforce Baseline & Branch Import tool, P4BBI.

 The BBI approach is "front door" to Perforce.
 "Front door" means that it accesses Perforce using the same interface that a human user would, such as the command line interface or published APIs (like P4Perl, P4Python, P4PHP, P4Ruby, P4Java, the C++ API, etc.).
 This particular tool uses only the 'p4' command line only.

 A key benefit of a front door approach is that it can be operated against a live, running Perforce server, without needing downtime.
 Another benefit is that no special permissions are required; only write access to target depot paths is needed (depending on features used; some requrie super user access).
-Typically dry runs are performed into a stand-alone test server for verification purposes, and final imports are done into a live server.
+Typically dry runs are performed into a stand-alone test server for verification purposes, and final imports are done into a live server, which may or may not have other projects already in it.

 If you just want the latest released version of the file, it is in the Perforce server here: